Robert-LTH/TaskHub/README.md

 The server exposes a minimal API:

 - `POST /commands` – enqueue one or more commands handled by plugins.
-The body accepts a JSON payload with a `commands` array and an optional `payload` object.
+The body accepts a JSON payload with a `commands` array, an optional `payload` object, and an optional `signature` property.
+When `PayloadVerification:CertificatePath` is configured, the `signature` must contain a base64-encoded RSA signature of the `payload` verified against the configured certificate.
 Returns the job id with metadata.
 - `GET /commands/{id}` – retrieve the status of a previously enqueued job.
 - `POST /commands/{id}/cancel` – cancel a queued job.
 - `GET /dlls` – list loaded plugin assemblies.